Markets in 2020: The stabilisers remain on

 With a presidential election in the US in 2020, inevitably political news will continue to dominate the headlines.

-However, from a market standpoint, investors will be much more focused on corporate earnings and interest rates.
+But actually we think from a market standpoint, investors will actually be much more focused on corporate fundamentals and interest rates.
 On this front there is some room for optimism.

 But we think the risk of recession has come down.
 The imbalances that usually cause a recession are absent.